 - Participant must have histologically or cytologically confirmed non-small cell lung cancer (NSCLC) that is metastatic or unresectable.
 Participants must have either progressed after prior standard of care therapy (Cohort C and hepatocyte growth factor receptor gene [MET]-1: epidermal growth factor receptor [EGFR] tyrosine kinase inhibitor [TKI]; Cohort D and MET-2: platinum-based chemotherapy) for metastatic disease, or be ineligible for, or have refused all other currently available therapeutic options.
 In cases where participants refuse currently available therapeutic options, this must be documented in the study records.
 For Part 1 Chemotherapy Combination Cohort only: Participants must have histologically or cytologically confirmed NSCLC that is metastatic or unresectable and be eligible for treatment with combination carboplatin and pemetrexed, in accordance with standard of care, and be willing to receive additional investigational therapy with JNJ-61186372

 - For Part 1: Participant must have evaluable disease.
 For Part 2: Participant must have measurable disease according to Response Criteria in Solid Tumors (RECIST) v1.1

 - For Part 2: Cohorts A and B: Participants EGFR mutated disease must have most recently progressed following treatment with a marketed EGFR inhibitor.
 Exception: In participants diagnosed with mutations associated with de novo EGFR inhibitor resistance (for example, Exon 20 insertions), only previous treatment with combination platinum-based chemotherapy is required.
 Cohort C: Participants with primary EGFR mutated disease, with a documented EGFR alteration (example, C797S) mediating resistance to previous treatment with a third generation EGFR TKI (for example, osimertinib), in participants with primary Exon 20ins disease, the documented EGFR alteration may arise following treatment with a TKI with known activity against Exon 20ins disease (for example, poziotinib).
 Cohort D: participants must have been previously diagnosed with an EGFR Exon 20 insertion and have not been previously treated with a TKI with known activity against Exon 20ins disease (exampe, poziotinib).
-Cohort MET-1: Participants with documented primary EGFR mutated disease and documented MET amplification or mutation after progression on any EGFR TKI.
+Cohort MET-1: Participants with documented primary EGFR mutated disease and documented MET amplification or MET mutation after progression on any EGFR TKI.
 Participants with disease characterized by both MET amplification and EGFR resistance mutations to prior third generation EGFR TKI will be preferentially enrolled into Cohort C. Participants may have received or have been intolerant to prior platinum-based chemotherapy.
 Cohort MET-2: Participants with documented primary MET Exon 14 skipping mutation non-small cell lung cancer (NSCLC).
-Cohort E (combination JNJ-61186372 and lazertinib): Participants must have been diagnosed with EGFR Exon 19del or L858R activating mutation, who have progressed after first or second-line treatment with a third generation TKI (eg, osimertinib)
+Cohort E (combination JNJ-61186372 and lazertinib): Participants must have been diagnosed with EGFR Exon 19del or L858R activating mutation, and have progressed after first or second-line treatment with a third generation TKI (eg, osimertinib)

 - Participant must have Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1

-- Participant has uncontrolled inter-current illness, including but not limited to poorly controlled hypertension, or diabetes, ongoing or active infection, (that is, has discontinued all antibiotics for at least one week prior to first dose of JNJ-61186372), or psychiatric illness/social situation that would limit compliance with study requirements.
+- Participant has uncontrolled inter-current illness, including but not limited to poorly controlled hypertension, or diabetes, ongoing or active infection, (that is, has discontinued all antibiotics for at least one week prior to first dose of study drug), or psychiatric illness/social situation that would limit compliance with study requirements.
 Participants with medical conditions requiring chronic continuous oxygen therapy are excluded.
 For Part 1 Chemotherapy Combination Cohort only: additionally, participants with active bleeding diathesis

 - Participant has a history of malignancy other than the disease under study within 3 years before Screening (exceptions are squamous and basal cell carcinomas of the skin and carcinoma in situ of the cervix, or malignancy that in the opinion of the investigator, with concurrence with the sponsor's medical monitor, is considered cured with or minimal risk of recurrence within a year from Screening)